Ground Beef Bulgogi Bowls

 5 Comments

-If you're looking for a meal that is quick, easy to make, and bursting with flavor, this is the one.
-These easy Beef Bulgogi Bowls are loaded up with Korean bulgogi-style beef and tons of veggies, all served over a bed of fluffy rice.
+If you're looking for a quick, easy meal that is bursting with flavor, this is it.
+These easy Ground Beef Bulgogi Bowls are loaded with Korean bulgogi-style beef and tons of veggies, all served over a bed of fluffy rice.

 Once you’ve mixed together the bulgogi sauce ingredients, you simply pour it into the pan with your ground beef and stir until it’s thoroughly combined.
-The result is a little savory, a little sweet, and a LOT delicious.
+The result is a little savory, a little sweet, a little spicy, and a LOT delicious.

 My favorite way to serve Beef Bulgogi Bowls is over a bed of brown rice with lots of veggies on the side.
 However, you could easily swap out the rice for cauliflower rice instead for a low-carb option.